Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 A list of **capabilities**.
 Each capability describes a family of functions that the driver implements for a certain class of cryptographic mechanisms.
 * `"key_context"` (not permitted for transparent drivers, mandatory for opaque drivers): information about the [representation of keys](#key-format-for-opaque-drivers).
 * `"persistent_state_size"` (not permitted for transparent drivers, optional for opaque drivers, integer or string).
 The size in bytes of the [persistent state of the driver](#opaque-driver-persistent-state).
 This may be either a non-negative integer or a C constant expression of type `size_t`.
 * `"location"` (not permitted for transparent drivers, optional for opaque drivers, integer or string).
 The location value for which this driver is invoked.
+In other words, this determines the lifetimes for which the driver is invoked.
 This may be either a non-negative integer or a C constant expression of type `psa_key_location_t`.

 #### Driver description capability